Clemapfel/jluna/docs/manual.md

 ```
 Vector{Int64} (alias for Array{Int64, 1})
 ```
 Julia-side, this vectors value type is `Int64`, while C++-side the value type is `size_t`, aka. `UInt64`.
 This means, during unboxing, we have to manually convert each number in the julia-side vector before being able to move it C++-side.
 While converting one integer type into another isn't that expensive, what is expensive is allocating the entire vector again.
-Unboxing `jl_side_vec` into a `std::vector<size_t>` is about 15 times slower than unboxing it into a `std::vector<Int64>`.
-This doesn't matter for tiny vector but for something sizeable like this 100k number vector it makes a huge difference.
-Always try for both the julia type and the C++ type to be the same, especially when both types are C-compliant (see below), as C-compliant types can be moved directly between states with no allocation or conversion taking place.
-Even if there is no direct equivalent like with `Dict` and `std::map`, making sure that the key and/or value types match makes a huge difference.
+Unboxing `jl_side_vec` into a `std::vector<size_t>` is a non-trivial amount slower, than unboxing it into a `std::vector<Int64>`.
+This doesn't matter for tiny vectors, but for something sizeable like this 100k number vector, it can make a huge difference.
+On the author machines, making the types match gave about a 15% speedup.
+Always try for both the Julia-type and the C++-type to be the same, especially when both types are C-compliant (see below), as C-compliant types can be moved directly between states, with no allocation or conversion taking place.
+Even if there is no direct equivalent like with `Dict` and `std::map`, making sure that the key and/or value types match as much as possible can make a huge difference.

-The following types support by jluna are C-compliant:
+The following types supported by jluna are C-compliant:
 ```cpp
 // cpp-side name         // julia-side name
 bool                     Bool